 As child health professionals, child protection plays a role in everything we do.
 It is about protecting individual children identified as suffering, or likely to suffer, significant harm as a result of abuse or neglect.
 Safeguarding is a broader issue, and covers how we ensure children grow up in a safe environment.
 Take a look at our resources, news and courses.

-Guidance for best practice to aid clinical decision-making in examining children referred for evaluation of possible sexual abuse.
-Available to purchase online, and free to named and designated doctors for safeguarding children.
+Aids clinical decision-making in examining children referred for evaluation of possible sexual abuse - available to purchase or free to members who are named and designated doctors for safeguarding children